1. Mobile is largest opportunity – Americans spend 24% of their time on mobile (but its only getting 8% of ad spend – great opportunity for paid

 Culture is important.
 So important that Peter Drucker coined the phrase “Culture eats strategy for breakfast” meaning that strategy must be rooted in the cultural strengths and the cultural needs of the business.
 Knowing what business you are in, the culture you have and the culture you need to support future success is the key to sustained growth.

-1. You've built a world-class culture at Zappos - why is culture so important to your business?
+a world-class culture at Zappos - why is culture so important to your

 ZAPPOS: As we grew, we realized that with more and more people coming into the company the culture of the company would change.
 If we wanted to continue to grow and continue to remain the same brand we were going to have to define what that really meant and who we really are.
 From those early steps in 2005 to a commitment to live our 10 Core Values in everything we do in 2006, we have defined our culture and committed to it as our #1 priority knowing that if we get the culture right, everything else will fall into place (that’s a quote from Tony Hsieh, CEO of Zappos!)
 Another one of my favorites is Culture and Brand are two sides of the same coin – meaning that we can define our culture and live it AS our brand and we aren’t putting one image out in our marketing but living something completely different when you do business with us.